ARCHER2-HPC/archer2-docs/research-software/vasp/vasp.rst

 * ``vasp_ncl`` - Non-collinear version

-You can access the LDA and PBE pseudopotentials for VASP on Archer at:
+You can access the LDA and PBE pseudopotentials for VASP on ARCHER2 at:

 ::